 Healthy Kids Product Registration Scheme (PRS)

 The Healthy Kids Product Registration Scheme (PRS) is the leading food and drink registration program for school canteens.
-Registered products are listed in the Healthy Kids School Canteen Buyers’ Guide, which is highly regarded and used by school canteen managers to assist them choose healthier products for their school canteen menus.
+Registered products are listed in the Healthy Kids School Canteen Buyers’ Guide, which is highly regarded and used by school canteen managers to assist them to choose healthier products for their school canteen menus.

 Making changes to your registration